ptdorf/backups/Readme.md

 ### Setup

-Create a `/etc/backups/backups.yaml` with content similar to
+Create a `/etc/backups/backups.yaml` file with content similar to:

 ```yaml
 backups: